 The healthiest banana bread I’ve made to date!
 No added sugars, no butter, and no oils, but still lots of great flavor and texture.
 Oats are an excellent whole grain choice—and often used in my recipes.
 Instead of sugar, this recipe uses dates, one of the healthiest, all-natural sweeteners on the planet since they are packed with fiber and minerals.
 If you want to learn more about the benefits of dates and whole grains, check out all the awesome videos on NutritionFacts.org.

-This variation of banana bread is definitely not lacking in flavor and has been a hit with my family.
+This variation of banana bread is definitely not lacking in flavor!
+It has been a hit with my whole family– my nieces and nephews all the way to my grandpa!
 I hope you enjoy it as much as we do!

 1 teaspoon apple cider vinegar*